dbt-labs/docs.getdbt.com/website/docs/community/spotlight/oliver-cramer.md

 id: oliver-cramer
 title: Oliver Cramer
 description: |
   When I joined Aquila Capital in early 2022, I had the ModernDataStack with SqlDBM, dbt & Snowflake available.
 During the first half year I joined the dbt community.
 I have been working in the business intelligence field for many years.
-In 2006 I founded the first TDWI Roudtable in the DACH region.I often speak at conferences, such as the Snowflake Summit and the German TDWI conference.
+In 2006 I founded the first TDWI Roudtable in the DACH region.
+I often speak at conferences, such as the Snowflake Summit and the German TDWI conference.
+  I have been very involved in the data vault community for over 20 years and I do a lot of work with dbt Labs’ Sean McIntyre and Victoria Mola to promote Data Vault in EMEA.
+I have even travelled to Canada and China to meet data vault community members!
 Currently I have a group looking at the Data Vault dbt packages.
-The German Data Vault User Group (DDVUG) has published a sample database to test Data Warehouse Automation tools, I addition I founded the Analytics Engineering Northern Germany Meetup Group, which will transition into an official dbt Meetup, the <a href="https://www.meetup.com/norther-germany-dbt-meetup/" rel="noopener noreferrer" target="_blank">Northern Germany dbt Meetup</a>.
+The German Data Vault User Group (DDVUG) has published a sample database to test Data Warehouse Automation tools.
+  In addition, I founded the Analytics Engineering Northern Germany Meetup Group, which will transition into an official dbt Meetup, the <a href="https://www.meetup.com/norther-germany-dbt-meetup/" rel="noopener noreferrer" target="_blank">Northern Germany dbt Meetup</a>.
 image: /img/community/spotlight/oliver.jpg
 pronouns: he/him
 location: Celle, Germany